-Sec.
-12-865-9.
+Section 12-XXX-9.
 Geofencing

-- (a) This section shall apply to all electronic wagering platforms except those electronic wagering platforms that exclusively offer and support fantasy contests, which shall be governed by the provisions of section 12-865-10 of the Regulations of Connecticut State Agencies. - (b) Each electronic wagering platform shall employ a geolocation system that checks a patron's location when a patron logs on to the patron's internet gaming account, opens an internet gaming app, and places a wager, and at other times or at a frequency as may be required by the department to ensure account security and the location of the patron related to an investigation, compliance review, audit, or enforcement action.
-If the geolocation system identifies that the physical location of the patron is outside the state, the electronic wagering platform shall not accept wagers until such time that the patron is in the state, the boundaries of which shall be defined by the department based on U.S. Census maps, and shall not include the reservations.
-Internet gaming is conducted exclusively on a reservation only if the patron who places the wager is physically present on the reservation when the wager is initiated and when the wager is received, and the wager on an internet game is initiated, received, or otherwise made in conformity with the safe harbor requirements described in 31 USC 5362(10)(C). - (c) The geolocation system shall be fully equipped to dynamically and consistently monitor the patron's location and block unauthorized attempts to access the electronic wagering platform throughout the duration of the patron session.
+- (a) This section shall apply to all electronic wagering platforms except those electronic wagering platforms that exclusively offer and support fantasy contests, which shall be governed by the provisions of section 12-XXX-10 of the Regulations of Connecticut State Agencies. - (b) Each electronic wagering platform shall employ a geolocation system that checks a patron's location when a patron logs on to their internet gaming account, open an internet gaming app, and place a wager, and at other times or at a frequency as may be required by the department to ensure account security and the location of the patron related to an investigation, compliance review, audit, or enforcement action.
+If the geolocation system identifies that the physical location of the patron is outside the state, the electronic wagering platform shall not accept wagers until such time that the patron is in the state, the boundaries of which shall be defined by the department based on U.S. Census maps, and shall not include the Reservations.
+Internet gaming is conducted exclusively on a Reservation only if the patron who places the wager is physically present on the Reservation when the wager is initiated, received, or otherwise made in conformity with the safe harbor requirements described in 31 USC 5362(10). - (c) The geolocation system shall be fully equipped to dynamically and consistently monitor the patron's location and block unauthorized attempts to access the electronic wagering platform throughout the duration of the patron session.
 The geolocation system shall comply with all technical standards and testing requirements set forth in this section. - (d) The electronic wagering platform shall trigger the following geolocation checks: - (1) A geolocation check prior to the placement of the first wager in the patron session. - (2) Recurring periodic geolocation checks.
-If a patron session is longer than a single wager, the recurring periodic geolocation check shall be administered as follows: - (A) Static connection: Recheck every twenty minutes, or five minutes if within one mile of the state border; and - (B) Mobile connections: Recheck intervals to be based on a patron's proximity to the state border, with an assumed travel velocity of seventy miles per hour and a maximum interval not exceeding twenty minutes.
+If a patron session is longer than a single wager, the recurring periodic geolocation check shall be administered as follows: - A. Static connection: Recheck every twenty (20) minutes, or five (5) minutes if within one (1) mile of the state border; and - B. Mobile connections: Recheck intervals to be based on a patron's proximity to the state border, with an assumed travel velocity of seventy (70) miles per hour and a maximum interval not exceeding twenty (20) minutes.